OWNING & USING A BOAT

 Where can I get insurance?

 There are numerous marine insurance specialists and a quick internet search will bring up a selection of them.
-We are introducers for GJW and Yachtmaster and links to their online quote facilities are located beneath our logo at the top of the page.
+We are introducers for GJW and Knox-Johnston and links to their online quote facilities are located on the insurance page of our website.

 Can I get a warranty on a pre-owned boat?

-Yes, please click on the Boats & Yachts Warranty link at the top of the page for a quote.
-We also encourage our boat selling customers to include a 3 month warranty in the sale.
+Yes, please click on the Boats & Yachts Warranty link at the foot of the page for a quote.

 This is a selection of the types of questions we are frequently asked, but if you have a specific question relating to owning, using, buying or selling a boat, please get in touch and we will be pleased to help.